florianwagnerdotme/florianwagnerdotme.github.io/_posts/2021-29-10-jailbreaking-iOS14.markdown

 ![checkra1n Options]({{ site.url }}/assets/article2/12checkra1nBoot.png){: .center-image}

-Step 18: Finally you get a message that the everything is done and you can click on "Done" to close the window.
+Step 18: Finally, you get a message that everything is done and you can click on "Done" to close the window.

 ![checkra1n Options]({{ site.url }}/assets/article2/13checkra1nDone.png){: .center-image}